Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata

 \begin{rem} Most immersion classes $N(k,w_2,c)$ are easy to realize.
 If $c=0$ they come from doubles as in the oriented case.
 For $w_2=\infty$ we can take connected sum of $\CP^2$ with a $4$-manifold with $w_2\neq 0,\infty$.
-The only remaining case is $N(2k,1, 1)$ which can be realized by a $4$-manifold $R(2k)$ with fundamental group $\Z/2k$ given as follows:
+By \cref{lem:image-fund-class-cyclic}, $N(k,0,1)$ does not exist.
+Hence the only remaining case is $N(2k,1,1)$ which can be realized by a $4$-manifold $R(2k)$ with fundamental group $\Z/2k$ given as follows:

 Start with the easiest 4-dimensional thickening $X(k)$ with one 0- and one oriented 1-handle, where the attaching circle of the 2-handle goes $k$ times around the fundamental group generator of $S^1 \times S^2$ in the easiest possible way, up to isotopy, but has framing $k-1$.
 It is well known, see for example \cite[Section~3]{Lekili} for a contact approach, that the boundary of $X(k)$ is the lens space $L(k^2, k-1)$.